TomFrost/node-vitalsigns/README.md

 VitalSigns is distributed under the MIT license.

 ## Credits
-Attempt was created by Tom Frost at Leadnomics in 2013.
+VitalSigns was created by Tom Frost at Leadnomics in 2013.